Echoece/Shaiya/ep4/readme.md

 **notes**
 * npc names and quest names will still cause insert errors if the server NpcQuest.SData has apostrophes

-*when the repository is linked with Shaiya Studio it will save a decrypted duplicate of the NpcQuest.SData from the client to the server directory. older server files won't escape apostrophes in quest and npc names. ep5 server files will escape the apostrophes with underscores.*
+*when the repository is linked with Shaiya Studio it will save a decrypted duplicate of the NpcQuest.SData from the client to the server directory. ep4 files won't escape apostrophes in quest and npc names. ep5 server files will escape the apostrophes with underscores.*

 **solution**
 1. install Python26 and ZeroSignal's scripts and put the NpcQuest.SData in C:/Python26/Input/SData